• Skip to primary navigation

 NOTE: This Occupational Health and Safety act summary was written in the interest of the health and safety of workers in South Africa and is not intended as a substitute for the Occupational Health and Safety Act, 1993.
 It is intended to explain the Act in simple, non-legal terms to all the role players in the South African occupational health and safety field.
 Please refer to the full Occupational Health and Safety Amendment Act, No. 181 Of 1993 in addition to this Occupational Health and Safety act summary

-If you don’t have an understanding of a good summary of the Occupational Health and Safety act, how is the company able to enforce it?
+If you don’t understand a good summary of health and safety in the workplace South Africa, how is the company able to enforce it?
 And how can you be assured that the company is compliant?

 The Occupational Health and Safety (OHS) Act 85 of 1993 is the law that seeks to protect the well-being of workers.
 The OHS Act is enforced by the Department of Labour, whose inspectors may:

-The main aim is to ensure the health and safety of employees at work and also aims to protect people other than those employees at a workplace from hazards arising out of or in connection with the activities of the employees at the workplace.
+The main aim is to ensure the health and safety of employees at work and aims to protect people other than those employees at a workplace, from hazards arising out of or in connection with the activities of the employees at the workplace.

 Sections of the OHS Act